Renewal in Hawkes processes with self-excitation and inhibition: Appendix

 \subsection{Return time for $M/G/\infty$ queues}

 We now state a general result for the tail behavior of the time of return to zero $\mathcal{T}_1$ of a $M/G/\infty$ queue with a service time admitting exponential moments.
-The queues considered in this section all start with zero customers.
+All queues in this section start empty.

+We recall that a $M/G/\infty$ queue has a Poisson process of customer arrivals with i.i.d.~service times with a general distribution, and each customer starts its service immediately at arrival and leaves the system at its completion.
+For the Hawkes process with nonnegative reproduction function, we consider the ancestors to be customers (arriving as a Poisson process of intensity $\lambda$) with service times distributed as $\widetilde{H}_1(A) \triangleq H_1+A$ where $H_1$ is a cluster length (see Section~\ref{subsec:cluster}), and then the queue empties exactly at the hitting times of $\emptyset$ by the auxiliary Markov process.